SENSUIKAN!

 4 February 1942:

-Indian Ocean, near Koepang, Timor.
-The I-56 shells and damages the 979-ton Dutch merchant TOGIAN that is sailing with convoy JS.1 bound for Singapore that departed Colombo the previous day.
-The TOGIAN is later scuttled at Koepang.
+Southern entrance to Sunda Strait.
+I-56 shells and damages the 979-ton Dutch merchant TOGIAN, steaming with convoy JS.1, bound for Singapore that departed Colombo the previous day.
+TOGIAN is later scuttled at Koepang.

 8 February 1942: The Invasions of Sumatra and Java, Netherlands East Indies: